afunnydev/harnois/content/_index.md

   need: false
   image:
 section1:
-  subtitle: A smart rental solution to protect storage from the elements
-  title1: TEMPORARY FABRIC BUILDINGS THAT EQUIPMENT RENTAL CENTERS
-  title2: CAN RENT OUT TO THEIR CUSTOMERS
+  subtitle: Rent it to your customers
+  title1: A SMART RENTAL SOLUTION TO PROTECT STORAGE FROM THE ELEMENTS
-  image: /images/ezkit-megadome-rental-banner.jpg
+  image: /images/construction-ezkit.jpg
 section2:
   title: WHY THE EZKIT<sup>TM</sup> IS PERFECT FOR YOUR CUSTOMERS
   description: >-
-    EzKit<sup>TM</sup> is a temporary fabric building that equipment rental centers can purchase and rent out to their customers to answer their short-term storage needs.
-Designed to protect storage from the elements, it is durable enough to rent out many times without damage.
+    EzKit<sup>TM</sup> is a temporary fabric building that equipment rental centers can rent out to their customers to answer their short-term storage needs.
   icons1:
     - title: Modular design
       description: >-